JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-spm-import.md

 ```

 Here, `groupName` is the Gradle group name of the project, and `subproject` is the project name.
-Now you can import Firebase APIs in the `iosMain` source set of that module:
+Now you can import Firebase APIs in the `iosMain` source set of that module, for example:

 ```kotlin
 // subproject/src/iosMain/kotlin/useFirebaseAnalytics.kt
 import swiftPMImport.groupName.subproject.FIRAnalytics
 import swiftPMImport.groupName.subproject.FIRApp
 ```

+## Generated `Package.resolved` file

+To make builds that depend on Swift packages more stable, SwiftPM import tooling introduces a locking mechanism:
+the `Package.resolved` file generated during the initial package resolution is copied into the project's directory
+and reused for subsequent builds.

+The lock file is updated automatically when you change the set or versions of SwiftPM dependencies in your build script.

+If you want to force an update of the lock file manually:

+1. Delete the `build` directory and the existing `Package.resolved` file.
+2. Run the dependency resolution task again: `./gradlew :yourModuleName:fetchSyntheticImportProjectPackages`.

 ## Additional import options